albumprinter/EPT-Assignment/README.md

 `border` is a number which represents the width of a border around the image

-`rotate` is a number which represents the degrees the source image of a product has been rotated.
+`rotate` is a number which represents the degrees the product has been rotated.
 Photo products rotate from the center.

 ### **Backend Component**